Logius-standaarden/fsc-core/draft-fsc-core-00-specifications.md

 #### Contracts

-The Manager **MUST** support Contracts containing Grants of the type PeerRegistrationGrant, ServicePublicationGrant and ServiceConnectionGrant.
+The Manager **MUST** support Contracts containing Grants of the type ServicePublicationGrant and ServiceConnectionGrant.

 The Manager **MUST** validate Contracts using the rules described in [Contract validation section](#contract_validation)